iros/clientsidedata/README.md

 From the root of the repo run your favorite basic http server.
 I'm a fan of `python -m SimpleHTTPServer`.

+# I Don't see anything

+That's because some of the output is in the console.
+You should pop that open and try again.

 # Do I have to run this code?

 No. The following examples also have jsBins you can view: